 The fanbase counts as well, they aren't holding back until the series is resolved.

-Bartender: "You say sailors, but you don't mean just any sailors, do you?"
+Bartender: "You say sailors, but you don't mean just any kind of sailor, do you?"

 The Eighties: Yu Suzuki really wants to recreate how Yokosuka and Hong Kong looked like in 1986 and 1987, and also the kind of changes these places were experimenting at the time.
 The gameplay of the fights is like a homage to one of the '80s most outstanding game genres: Beat 'em Up (complete with a me-against-the-neighborhood, kicking-asses-on-the-streets appeal).